 A keen interest in psychology as applied within clinical settings, and a lively and enquiring mind.

-Applicants should have a minimum of 320 UCAS Tariff points from a minimum of three A Levels (or the equivalent), including a science related subject (Psychology, Biology, Chemistry, Physics, Maths, Geography or Economics are acceptable).
-Points gained from General Studies and Critical Thinking A/AS Levels will not be counted.
+GCE Advanced Levels: AAB, to include a science related subject (Psychology, Biology, Chemistry, Physics, Applied Science, Maths, Geography or Economics are acceptable).
+General Studies and Critical Thinking are not accepted.

-Applicants will also be required to have at least five GCSEs at grade C or above, to include English Language and Maths or Statistics (or equivalent).
+Applicants will also be required to have at least five GCSEs (or the equivalent) at grade C or above, to include English and Maths or Statistics.